United Arab Emirates - AerospaceUnited Arab Emirates - Aerospace

-The U.A.E. has already launched and is controlling a number of satellites.
+The UAE has already launched and is controlling a number of satellites.

 The MBRSC operates several satellites:

-DubaiSat-1 was the first fully U.A.E.-owned satellite.
-It was launched in 2009 by EIAST, which, as noted above, was rolled into MBRSC in 2015.
+DubaiSat-1 was the first fully UAE-owned satellite.
+It was launched in 2009 by EIAST, which, as noted above, was rolled into MBRSC in 2015

-DubaiSat-2 blasted off in 2013.
+DubaiSat-2 blasted off in 2013

 2016 NASA and UAESA Framework Agreement

-In June 2016, NASA and UAESA signed a framework agreement to cooperate on aeronautics research and the exploration and use of airspace and outer space for peaceful purposes.
+In June 2016, NASA and UAESA signed a framework agreement to cooperate on aeronautics research and the exploration and to use airspace and outer space for peaceful purposes.
 The scope of the agreement covers space science, operational Earth observation and Earth science, aeronautics, space operations and exploration, education, technology, and safety and mission assurance.

 Under the framework, the agencies also signed an Implementing Arrangement to formalize cooperation in the exploration of Mars.
 The arrangement establishes a joint steering group to guide discussions about potential future projects that contribute to the exploration of Mars.
 There was also a human spaceflight agreement signed by NASA and UAESA leadership in October 2018, further deepening bilateral cooperation.

 Additionally, the two agencies plan to collaborate on education and public outreach programs and joint workshops, with the goal of facilitating the exchange of scientific data, scientists, engineers, and views and experiences on relevant regulatory frameworks and standards.
 The UAE plans to send an astronaut to the International Space Station in September 2019.

 Future areas of collaboration could include the joint use of aircraft; scientific instruments aboard spacecraft; ground-based research facilities; spacecraft and space research platforms; and ground-based antennas for tracking, telemetry, and data acquisition.